 Learning to Ask for Help: A Word to Graduates

-This message was originally given by Pastor Josh Moore at the recent White River Valley High School Baccalaureate service in South Royalton, VT.
+This message was originally given by Pastor Josh Moore at the White River Valley High School Baccalaureate service in South Royalton, VT in 2021.

 I’m sure most of you are familiar with Charles Dickens’s novella “A Christmas Carol.”
 It’s a story, published just before Christmas way back in 1843.
 It’s about a man named Ebenezer Scrooge, who is an ornery, selfish, and mean old man that is visited by several ghosts.
 After visits from his former business partner Jacob Marley and the ghosts of Christmas Past, Present, and Future, he becomes a much more generous, kinder person.